BSW Admissions Process

 Phase III (Field Practicum)

 Students who have completed all required courses (excluding SOWK 4645 and 4650), have met all criteria for the BSW degree, and have a finalized degree audit report on file with the Academic Advising Center may apply for the field practicum.
-Students apply for the field practicum through the Field Practicum Office of the School of Social Work.
 Most students think this is the most exciting aspect of the social work degree, which provides real-world experience and education.